UsabilityEngineering/RoomArranger/phaseI/README.md

 ## Caveats

 We had difficulty finding any competing software that offered the ability to arrange furniture within the confines of a defined floor plan.
 Since none of the examples included analysis based Feng Shui layout suggestions, we have no basis to compare our program to.
-Target demographics seem to be fairly narrow for existing applications, meaning we will have to take insparation from multiple examples and combine them to meet the needs of our wide demographic of users.
+Target demographics seem to be fairly narrow for existing applications, meaning we will have to take inspiration from multiple examples and combine them to meet the needs of our wide demographic of users.